viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 This project is a great place to start if you are new to building robots, have a love for Nerf toys, an occasion to target something and launch at it, or if you just want to troll your friends.
 Don’t forget to be careful and have fun!

-{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Activating a foam dart launcher taped to a rover." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}
+{{< figure src="../img/nerf-robot/init-image-nerf-robot.gif" width="400px" alt="Robot launching a dart from a foam dart launcher taped to the robot." title="Robot launching a dart from a foam dart launcher taped to the robot." >}}

 ## What You’ll Need for This Tutorial: